-Small Group Activity: At your table, share your interest in working with treatment courts or the legal system to support patients.
+Small Group Activity: In your small group, share your interest in working with treatment courts or the legal system to support patients.

 - What benefits to working with treatment courts or the legal system can you identify? - What challenges to working with treatment courts or the legal system might present themselves?